rgl/elasticsearch-setup/README.txt

         mingw-get install msys-unzip
         mingw-get install msys-wget

+The setup will do the following when installing the application:

+ * install all files into Program Files (the user can change the actual location)

+ * create the elasticsearch Windows account (with Logon as service privilege)

+ * install a Windows Service to automatically start elasticsearch (run as the elasticsearch account) at boot (but has to be manually started after install...).

+ * grant the elasticsearch account:
+     * read permissions to the "config" directory.
+     * full permissions to the "data" and "logs" directories.

+ * create a bunch of Start Menu entries (link to home page, guide, etc).

 The setup uses SetACL.exe to grant NTFS file permissions to the elasticsearch account.
 SetACL can be download from: